IIYAMA12/template-engine/readme.md

 // Inside this element is where the template engine will start building up. const startAtElement = document.getElementById("id");

 // Add data to the root.
-(Note: the data which is flowing inside of the system is the original data.
+(Node: the data which is flowing inside of the system is the original data.
 Make a copy of it, if you are going to mutate it inside.) const data = {};

 templateEngine.render(template, startAtElement, data);